AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 CMD messages are applicable to scenarios like updating the avatar and nickname.

-You can use the CMD message to send a command and specify an action for the receiver.
+The following code snippets show how to use the CMD message to send a command and specify an action for the receiver.

 ```java
 ChatMessage cmdMsg = ChatMessage.createSendMessage(ChatMessage.Type.CMD);